-Fyrstekake (Royalty Cake) (above) is a traditional Norwegian cake.
+Fyrstekake (Royalty Cake) (above) is a traditional Norwegian tart.
 Everybody in Norway is familiar with it since it has been a popular cake for generations.

 Find recipe here: